Vilagarcía de Arousa: Port

-The port of Villagarcía de Arosa, with its 566,874 square meters approximately, is one of the most important components of the economy of this municipality and the region.
+The port of Vilagarcía de Arousa, with its 566,874 square meters approximately, is one of the most important components of the economy of this municipality and the region.

 Although its activity dates back to the mid-nineteenth century, its origin is to be found in Carril, thanks to its intense trade relations "forced not only companies to have commercial representation in the estuary, but also their governments were forced to open diplomatic offices in Carril.
 The then booming town first and then Vilagarcía had consulates of Great Britain, Portugal, Germany, France, Argentina, Brazil, Chile, Mexico, Uruguay and the Dominican Republic".

 Nowadays it is a significant point of export and import of goods, fishing and leisure activities.